The second annual New Orleans Film Festival Screenplay Competition will coincide with the 2019 festival, set to take place October 16-24.

 Now in its 30th year, festival has grown into an internationally respected annual event.
 It is one of the few film festivals that is Oscar-qualifying in all three Academy-accredited categories: Narrative Short, Documentary Short, and Animated Short—and it’s been recognized by MovieMaker Magazine as one of the “25 Coolest Film Festivals in the World” and as one of the “Top 50 Film Festivals Worth the Entry Fee” every year since 2012 (one of only two fests to receive that recognition for seven straight years).

-The festival seeks to bring this commitment to new and diverse voices to the Screenplay Competition and hopes to discover writers with vision and new ideas and connect them to gatekeepers and industry leaders at the New Orleans Film Festival.
+The festival is excited about discovering new and diverse voices and connect them to gatekeepers, industry leaders, and career-advancing opportunities at the New Orleans Film Festival.

 Additionally, winners of each category will receive a cash prize.

 The winner of the Feature category (for screenplays 40 pages or longer) will receive an unrestricted cash prize of $1000.
 Runner-up will receive $250.

 The winner of the Short category (for screenplays under 40 pages) will receive an unrestricted cash prize of $500.
 Runner-up will receive $150.

 The winner of the Episodic category (for pilots, web series, teleplays, etc.) will receive an unrestricted cash prize of $500.
 Runner-up will receive $150.